 Winner: iPhone 7 Plus

-But the Retina HD LED screens are better than ever before — Apple says the displays on both devices are 25 percent brighter and display a wider color gamut.
+But the Retina HD LED screens are better than ever before — Apple says the displays on both devices are 25% brighter and display a wider color gamut.
 So the comparison here really comes down to size.
 If you want a larger screen, go for the iPhone 7 Plus.
 If you want a smaller screen, the iPhone 7 is the smartphone for you.
+Although it’s worth noting that the iPhone 7 Plus screen is also significantly sharper.

 Winner: iPhone 7 Plus